sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

     ![](images/defender2.png "Whats new")

-1. Note the **high-level numbers** at the top menu; This view allows you to see a summary of your **Azure subscriptions, Assessed resources, Active recommendations and    Security alerts.**
+1. Note the **high-level numbers** at the top menu; This view allows you to see a summary of your **Azure subscriptions, Assessed resources, Active recommendations, and    Security alerts.**

     ![](images/defender3.png "high level numbers")